rust-lang/rust/text/0000-const-looping.md

 Allow the use of `loop`, `while` and `while let` during constant evaluation.
 `for` loops are technically allowed, too, but can't be used in practice because each iteration calls `iterator.next()`, which is not a `const fn` and thus can't be called within constants.
+Future RFCs (like https://github.com/rust-lang/rfcs/pull/2237) might lift that restriction.

 # Motivation
 [motivation]: #motivation

-Any iteration is expressible as a recursion.
+Any iteration is expressible with recursion.
 Since we already allow recursion via const fn and termination of said recursion via `if` or `match`, all code enabled by const recursion is already legal now.
-Writing loops with recursion is very tedious and can quickly become unreadable, while regular loops are much more natural in Rust.
+Some algorithms are better expressed as imperative loops and a lot of Rust code uses loops instead of recursion.
+Allowing loops in constants will allow more functions to become const fn without requiring any changes.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation